-You can help secure the future of programs and services provided by Girl Scouts of San Gorgonio Council through planned giving.
+You can help secure the future of programs and services provided by Girl Scouts of North East Ohio through planned giving.
 This simple phrase—planned giving—contains a world of possibilities, both for you and for those who will benefit from your generosity.
-Planned giving is thoughtfully selecting—from a “menu” of gift giving opportunities—a way to make a charitable gift that is also favourable to you.
+Planned giving is thoughtfully selecting from a “menu” of gift giving opportunities in order to make a charitable gift that is also favorable to you.

-With a planned gift, Girl Scouts of San Gorgonio Council receives cash or other assets (stocks, bonds, real estate) at some time in the future, often after the donor has received lifetime income from the assets.
+With a planned gift, Girl Scouts of North East Ohio receives cash or other assets (stocks, bonds, real estate) at some time in the future, often after the donor has received lifetime income from the assets.
 These gifts can be revocable, meaning that you can change your mind about them before the gift actually is given, or irrevocable.
-There are several ways to fund a gift plan, including charitable remainder trusts, charitable gift annuities, living trusts, life insurance, endowment gifts, and others.
+There are several ways to fund a gift plan, including bequests, charitable remainder trusts, charitable gift annuities, living trusts, life insurance, endowment gifts, designation of a portion of a retirement plan (IRA, 401(k), 403(b)) and others.

-We will be glad to provide more information, and encourage you to consult with an attorney or tax professional specializing in estate planning.
+For more information, contact Jeanine Gergel, Senior Manager of Fund Development, at 330-983-0399 or email@example.com.
+We also encourage you to consult with an attorney or tax professional specializing in estate planning.